• Skip to primary navigation

 Fried Apple Rings with Cinnamon Sugar Topping

-Apple rings are dipped in a thin batter and fried in a small amount of oil, then coated in a sweet and crunchy cinnamon sugar topping for a classic donut taste.
-They taste like a cross between an apple fritter and apple cider donut with the bonus of having a slice of apple in the middle
+• Apple rings fair style!
+Fried apple rings are dipped in a thin batter and fried in a small amount of oil, then coated in a sweet and crunchy cinnamon sugar topping for a classic donut taste.
+Just like they make them at the fairs!
+They taste like a cross between an apple fritter and apple cider donut with the bonus of having a slice of apple in the middle.

+• Better than apple fritters!
 The beauty of these apple rings is that you just fry them in a small amount of oil in a regular skillet.
 Or you can air fry them!
 The end result is tender and moist donut lookalikes bursting with delicious flavor from fresh apples, cinnamon and vanilla.
+Warm, crunchy and crispy!

 Fried Apple Rings with Cinnamon Sugar Topping